 The black-blue oval honeyberries begin to ripen in the first few weeks of June, after the first or second year after planting.
 This exceptionally hardy shrub is long lived and easy to grow, producing more delicious berries year upon year.
 Grows to a height and spread: 120 cm (48”).

 Unlike blueberries, Honeyberries (part of the honeysuckle family) are not too fussy about soil PH.
-Any kind of situation should be fine as long as its not too dry or too wet.
-They are happiest in partial shade .
-They can tolerate temperatures as low as minus 40 degree F!
+Any kind of situation should be fine as long as it’s not too dry or too wet.
+They are happiest in partial shade.
+They can tolerate temperatures as low as minus 40 degrees F!

 Feed and water honeyberry plants regularly throughout the growing season until established.